lavadax/MS2-Monkey-Brain/functional-testing.md

 After updating the import function with a daily record and attempts clear, this no longer happens and now the history page accurately represents the single day data.

 Importing `["[[\"2021-09-15\",5,6]]",0,"default"]` updates localStorage with the imported data.
 the history page accurately represents the single day data, however the record paragraph is not updated, as the imported record is 0 despite the record for the imported date being 6.
+After adding a loop to confirm the record, updating the localStorage record at the end of the loop, and forcing a page reload upon importing, the page is now properly updated with the correct data.